PHT-Medic/documentation/pht_public_Documentation.md

 8. After each specified station has successfully executed the train (see Section 4: "Run Trains"), encrypted results key can be downloaded on the same "Proposal" page.
-   There then will be a "Download" button available.
+   You can use the "Download" button to do so.
     <br/><br/>

-9. In order to execute the train and setup a station by yourself, follow the next subsection of station setup and train execution with an Apace Airflow instance.
+9. In order to execute the train and do the station setup by yourself, follow the next subsection of station setup and the train execution with an Apache Airflow instance.
 ***

 ## 2. User Creation

-The feature of creating users is restricted to the ones with admin access to the UI.
+The feature of creating users is restricted to users with admin access to the UI.
 1. If you have an admin status you will see at the top left bar a second button next to "Settings" called "Admin".

    <br/><br/>